 General Provisions.

 Except for Unforeseeable Emergency withdrawals under Section 8.5, and Voluntary In-Service Distribution withdrawals under Section 8.7 or otherwise specifically allowed by the Plan, distributions from the Plan may not be made to a Participant earlier than (i) the calendar year in which the Participant attains age 70 ½; or (ii) the calendar year in which there is a Severance From Employment by the Participant.
-For purposes of this Section 8.1, a Participant who has been on active duty for more than 30 days will be treated as having severed employment during any period he or she is performing uniformed services described in Section 3401(h)(2)(A) of the Code.
+For purposes of this Section 8.1, a Participant who has been on active duty for more than 30 days will be treated as having severed employment during any period the Participant is performing uniformed services described in IRC §3401(h)(2)(A).
 If a Participant elects to receive a distribution from the Plan as a result of the application of this sentence, the Participant cannot defer Compensation into the Plan during the 6-month period beginning on the date of such distribution.

 All irrevocable elections of a Benefit Commencement Date by Participants or Beneficiaries made prior to January 1, 2002 and defaulted distributions (other than a defaulted distribution to an annuity option) may be voided at the election of the Participant or Beneficiary.